Property valuations offer significant benefits when establishing a fair market value for your property.

 To conduct a valuation, Certified Practising Valuers will generally consider the following factors:

-They’ll then detail how they conducted the report, the calculations they used and your property’s approximate value in a valuation report.
+They’ll then detail how they conducted the report, their calculations, and your property’s approximate value in a valuation report.

 A market appraisal (typically conducted by a real estate appraiser) is intended to be a guide your property could sell for.
 In comparison, a property valuation (typically completed by a certified practising valuer) is a legally enforceable report based on various factors, not just sales statistics.